URiem/geography-game/README.md

 - Features the question displayed at the top of the central content area.
 - Four clickable text elements contain the multiple choice answers.
-- A score area below the answers updates the correct and wrong answer tally every time the user chooses and answer.
+- A score area below the answers updates the correct and wrong answer tally every time the user chooses an answer.
 It also keeps track of the current and total number of questions.

 #### End of Game page
 <details>